Outline of diabetes: Related conditions

-Preventing diabetes
+Preventing diabetes mellitus

 Preventing diabetes mellitus type 1

 Currently, there is no known way to prevent diabetes mellitus type 1.
+However, onset of diabetes mellitus type 1 may be delayed by about two years by administering Teplizumab.

 Preventing diabetes mellitus type 2

 Preventing diabetes mellitus type 2 – entails a lifestyle with a routine, regime, or self care program that includes the following: